 NOTE 5: The decks are now grouped not only by their format but also by the set they are deduced to belong to.
 This may be a bit imprecise in some cases, but hopefully in the absolute majority of cases it helps determine which set/block/game era the deck belongs to.
 It also massively reduces clutter inside the subfolders and hopefully makes it considerably easier to find the necessary decks when looking for decks from a particular time frame.

-The "AI (Limited) Playable Decks" is a new pack that contains additional decks from MTGDecks.net that have one or several cards in them that are marked as "AI unplayable" in the code base but which are known to be played relatively well given a properly constructed deck and which were used before, for example, in quest decks.
+The "AI (Limited) Playable Decks" is a new pack that contains all the AI playable decks from the pack above plus additional decks from MTGDecks.net that have one or several cards in them that are marked as "AI unplayable" in the code base but which are known to be played relatively well given a properly constructed deck and which were used before, for example, in quest decks.
+These decks that are playable but in a "limited" way are marked with the [!] in their file names.
 IMPORTANT: with these decks, you will get a warning that there are one or more AI-unplayable cards in the deck.
 However, you can expect relatively good quality of AI gameplay with these cards because they were "tested" in the AI's virtual hands before in quest decks or in other circumstances.
 You should expect the lower overall quality of AI with (most of) these decks, however, you should not experience any AI rule violations (at least that's the hope) or serious errors such as crashes.
-This pack, all in all, adds an additional 10299 decks that can be tried by the AI.
+This pack, all in all, contains 77497 decks that can be tried by the AI.

 by VladVoivode » 04 Mar 2015, 22:35

 There are a LOT of great decks at these sites but unlike you and gos, I have no idea how to do a mass download, conversion, and import.